WE2BS/openerp-openlib/docs/index.rst

 Modules provided by OpenLib :
     * :mod:`openlib.orm` - An extension to the OpenERP ORM
     * :mod:`openlib.tools` - Tools functions (like date manipulation)
+    * :mod:`openlib.github` - Automatic github bug reports for your modules

+Moreover, OpenLib add some objects to OpenERP :

+    * :doc:`openlib.config <config>`  - A global configuration object, used to store database based variables.

 Index
 =====